 Temporomandibular Joint Disorders

 TMJ can be mild, activating only when biting into hard pieces of food and shooting pain through the jaw joint.
 Or it can be severe, such as when simply opening your mouth causes pain.
-For obvious reasons, TMJ can be very debilitating.
+For obvious reasons, TMJ jaw pain can be very debilitating.

 At Gentle Dental, we are often the first line in treating TMJ, as patients incorrectly think the pain is a result of a problem with a tooth.
 Other patients may first seek out an ear nose throat (ENT) specialist as their symptoms lead them to believe they could have an ear infection.
 Be sure to give us a call at (732) 549-5660 today to schedule your TMJ consultation with one of our trusted dentists at our Edison office!

 TMJ therapies are treatments that seek to eliminate the cause of pain and tightness in the jaw joint.
-Whenever you have pain caused by the simple function of your temporomandibular joint, this would be considered a temporomandibular disorder.
-As this joint is critical to everything from talking to eating, pain associated with it can seriously impact your life.
+Whenever you have jaw pain caused by the simple function of your temporomandibular joint, this would be considered a temporomandibular disorder.
+As this joint is critical to everything from talking to eating, jaw pain associated with it can seriously impact your life.
 Unfortunately, many people don’t bring up their issues with TMJ pain when in our offices, thinking it is not a dental problem.

-You might consider seeing a dentist to check for TMJ disorder if you experience any pain while chewing, if you feel any pain in the jaw, in the neck or face.
+You might consider seeing a dentist check for TMJ disorder if you experience any pain while chewing, if you feel any pain in the jaw, in the neck or face.
 Also, TMJ therapy might be recommended for a jaw that locks, or if you feel any painful clicking or popping in that area.
 TMJ disorders are usually caused by pressure caused by too much grinding and clenching of the teeth, dislocation of the disc and soft cushion between the ball and socket, and cases of osteoarthritis in the TMJ.

 Most cases of TMJ are treated by non-surgical methods.
 These treatments do not cure TMJ disorders but just help alleviate the pain to restore normal function.
-Your dentist might suggest trying out other treatments before resorting to surgical TMJ therapy.
+Your dentist might suggest trying out other treatments before resorting to surgical TMJ treatment.

 These are some of our TMJ treatments at Gentle Dental Care:

-- Using a bite splint.
-We create a custom-fit bite splint.
+- Using a Bite Splint – We create a custom-fit bite splint.
 This is a plastic mouth guard that is placed over your upper or lower teeth to make them slide smoothly against each other, instead of clenching.
 This relieves pressure on the joint and stops the corresponding pain.

-- Medication.
-Prescribing anti-inflammatory medications helps to reduce the pain, but also to reduce the inflamed muscles that are restricting jaw movement.
+- Medication – Prescribing anti-inflammatory medications helps to reduce the pain, but also to reduce the inflamed muscles that are restricting jaw movement.
 Other options may be anti-anxiety medications or muscle relaxers.

-- Botox.
-This famous wrinkle reducer works by stopping muscles from contracting.
+- Botox – This famous wrinkle reducer works by stopping muscles from contracting.
 It has proven effective in some TMJ cases.

 If these and other options are exhausted, the Gentle Dental team may recommend surgery.
 There are various procedures that can be performed depending on the severity of your problem.
 It is important that you consult your dentist so that a personalized treatment plan can be planned for you.